An overview of the plans in Lithuania for procuring a nationwide tolling system.

-The tolled road network would include all major highways, having a total of 1,700km.
+The tolled road network includes all major highways, having a total of 1,700km.
 A map of the road network is provided below.
 The time provided for system implementation is unlikely to exceed 12 months.

-The new distance-based tolling scheme could also apply to all freight vehicles – even those below 3.5 tons – as well as buses having more than 8 passenger seats.
-In all European nationwide tolling systems until now, distance-based fees apply only to Heavy Goods Vehicles above 3.5 tons.
+The new distance-based tolling scheme will apply to all freight vehicles – even those below 3.5 tons – as well as buses having more than 8 passenger seats.
+In all European nationwide tolling systems until now, distance-based fees apply only to Heavy Goods Vehicles above 3.5 tons (or higher).

-The tender will most likely focus on On Board Equipment software requirements, rather than on OBU hardware requirements.
-On Board Equipment from EETS providers should be accepted from the beginning, but a major focus on the use of smartphones is highly probable.
-This would be a significant step in the evolution of GNSS-based tolling systems!
+The tender focuses on On Board Equipment software requirements, rather than on OBU hardware requirements.
+Not only will On Board Equipment from EETS providers be accepted from the system launch, but a major focus of the tender is the use of smartphones and tablets.
+This is a significant step in the evolution of GNSS-based tolling systems!

-Smartphones should play a central role in detecting and declaring the use of the tolled road network.
-This would be the first nationwide tolling system that relies on smartphones as On Board Equipment.
+Smartphones will play a central role in detecting and declaring the use of the tolled road network.
+This could be the first nationwide tolling system that relies on smartphones as On Board Equipment.
 Poland has already announced its plans to use smartphones when it replaces its DSRC-based tolling system with a GNSS-based tolling system, but it is not yet clear when this would be implemented.

-The new toll system in Lithuania would also implement the relevant European directives and regulations:
+The new toll system in Lithuania implements the relevant European directives and regulations: